vidinoti/cordova-plugin-PixLive/README.md

 ## Create an augmented reality app in two minutes!
 The best way to start developing your app is with a simple example.
-This demo app show you the basis for using PixLive SDK in your cordova project.
+This demo app shows you the basis for using PixLive SDK in your cordova project.

 * Create a new Cordova project using cordova-template-PixLive.